Balozi Harvey: Roles and Partnerships

-From right to left in foreground: Balozi Harvey, former East Orange Mayor Robert Bowser; former New Jersey Representative William D. Payne; Mourid spiritual leader Cheikh Mame Mor M'Backe; and former United States Representative Donald M. Payne.
+From right to left, in foreground: Harvey; former East Orange Mayor Robert Bowser; former New Jersey Representative William D. Payne; Mourid spiritual leader Cheikh Mame Mor M'Backe; and former United States Representative Donald M. Payne.

-Balozi Harvey worked with several foreign dignitaries.
-He was installed as King Nana Kablam I of the village of Azzuretti in the Ivory Coast, and once described it as "...perhaps the greatest highlight of my life."
-He was appointed Special Presidential Envoy of the Government of Liberia by the President of the Republic of Liberia, H.E.
+Harvey worked with several foreign dignitaries.
+He was installed as King Nana Kablam I, of the village of Azzuretti, in the Ivory Coast, and once described it as "...perhaps, the greatest highlight of my life".
+He was appointed Special Presidential Envoy of the Government of Liberia, by the President of the Republic of Liberia, H.E.
 Charles G. Taylor.
-Balozi was honored at the Rites of Passage ceremony at the Alexandria Balloon Festival in Pittstown in August 1994.
-The event was attended by about twenty-five chiefs from Africa and with their respected queens.
+He was honored at the Rites of Passage ceremony, held at the Alexandria Balloon Festival in Pittstown, in August 1994.
+The event was attended by twenty-five Chiefs, from Africa, and their respected Queens.

-Between 2001 and 2002, Balozi Harvey served as Executive Vice President of Egg Solution, Inc., a European optical technology manufacturer with offices in Paris, New York, and Los Angeles.
-A resident of Essex County, he was appointed Director of the Office of Cultural Diversity and Affirmative Action in 2003.
+Between 2001 and 2002, Harvey served as Executive Vice President of Egg Solution, Inc., a European, optical, technology manufacturer with offices in Paris, New York City, and Los Angeles.
+A resident of Essex County, he was appointed Director of the Office of Cultural Diversity and Affirmative Action, in 2003.
 Through this post, he served as a member of the Essex County Disparity Study Commission and the Essex County Juvenile Justice Disparities Working Group.
-In 2004, he was appointed as executive director of the Essex County Economic Development Corporation and Essex County Office of Cultural Diversity and Affirmative Action, serving in the role until 2007.
-A year later, in January 2005, Balozi was appointed as executive director of the Essex County Economic Development Corporation (EDC) by County Executive DiVincenzo.
+In 2004, he was appointed as executive director of the Essex County Economic Development Corporation and Essex County Office of Cultural Diversity and Affirmative Action, serving in those roles until 2007.
+A year later, in January 2005, he was appointed as executive director of the Essex County Economic Development Corporation (EDC), by county executive Joseph N. Di Vincenzo Jr.

-Later years
+Later Years

-In May 2006, Balozi was honored as the Grand Marshall of the 40th Annual African-American Heritage New Jersey State-wide Parade.
-Harvey retired from his diplomatic career in September 2007.
+In May 2006, Harvey was honored, as the Grand Marshall of the 40th Annual African-American Heritage New Jersey State-Wide Parade.
+Harvey retired from his diplomatic career, in September 2007.

-Photo taken of the Mourid International Community Annual Parade held on Cheikh Ahmadou Bamba Day, held in Harlem, United States.
-Balozi walks at the front of the parade, dressed in black.
+Photo taken of the Mourid International Community Annual Parade, held on Cheikh Ahmadou Bamba Day, in Harlem.
+Balozi walks, at the front of the parade, dressed in black.

-Balozi Harvey gave opening remarks at the 20th Cheikh Ahmadou Bamba Annual Day at the United Nations Headquarters on July 28, 2008.
-At the event, he encouraged everyone to celebrate Ahmadou Bamba by wearing the traditional African dress, something he said he began to do himself in 1987 in homage to his friend President Sankara of Burkina Faso, who was assassinated that year.
-He emphasized that those within the African Diaspora wear black and green to distinguish themselves from their African brothers, who were dressed in white.
+Harvey gave opening remarks, at the 20th Cheikh Ahmadou Bamba Annual Day, at the United Nations Headquarters, on July 28, 2008.
+At the event, he encouraged everyone to celebrate Ahmadou Bamba, by wearing traditional African clothing.
+He began wearing African clothing, in 1987, in homage to his friend President Sankara, of Burkina Faso, who was assassinated that same year.
+He emphasized that those within the African Diaspora wear black and green, to distinguish themselves from their African brothers who dressed in white.

-Balozi Harvey was a member of the Essex County Workforce Investment Board (WIB) and served as the County Executive's Municipal Liaison to the Township of Irvington, New Jersey.
-On April 26, 2016, the NAACP Chapter of the Oranges and Maplewood awarded Balozi Harvey its Presidential Award during the Freedom Fund brunch.
+Harvey was a member of the Essex County Workforce Investment Board (WIB) and served as the County Executive's Municipal Liaison to the Township of Irvington, New Jersey.
+On April 26, 2016, the NAACP Chapter of the Oranges and Maplewood awarded him with its Presidential Award, during their Freedom Fund brunch.